 Hong Kong does not have a licensing system for mental health practitioners.
-However, I am licensed by the US State of California, and am a full clinical member of numerous professional organizations which have strict academic and professional requirements for membership.
+However, I am licensed by the US State of California as a Marriage & Family Therapist, and am a full clinical member of the American Psychological Association and other professional organizations which have strict academic and professional requirements for membership.
 For a list of these organizations, please see About Dr. Tsang-Feign

 I see clients by appointment only.
 Please phone or use the Contact page to request a time.

 A counseling session lasts 60 minutes.
 Please note that some mental health practitioners see clients for 50 minutes.
 I offer my clients the full 60 minutes of our scheduled hour.
 For that reason, it is crucial that you show up on time for your session.

 I provide psychological counseling in English and Cantonese.